SIT40521 – Cert IV in Kitchen Management

 This qualification reflects the role of chefs and cooks who have a supervisory or team-leading role in the kitchen.
 They operate independently or with limited guidance from others and use discretion to solve non-routine problems.

-This qualification provides a pathway to work in organizations such as restaurants, hotels, clubs, pubs, cafes, and coffee shops, or to run a small business in these sectors.
+This qualification provides a pathway to work in organisations such as restaurants, hotels, clubs, pubs, cafes, and coffee shops, or to run a small business in these sectors.

 The skills in this qualification must be applied in accordance with Commonwealth and State or Territory legislation, Australian standards, and industry codes of practice.